The great metro upgrade

 • The metro only runs between Østerås and Borgen and between Stortinget and Ellingsrudåsen.

-• On the Østerås–Borgen route, the subway runs with departures every 15 minutes, which means there are fewer departures than usual.
+• On the Østerås–Borgen route, the metro runs with departures every 15 minutes, which means there are fewer departures than usual.

 • Bus 2B replaces the metro between Borgen and Majorstuen.
 Departures every three minutes.